December 14, 2017

 Dirty Filters

-Changing your home’s air filters regularly can improve your indoor air quality and may also keep you from experiencing problems with your central heating or AC system.
-Your home’s filters can collect dust, and if they can get too dirty, they can block the flow of air.
-This can cause problems with the heat exchanger.
-So change your sir filters regularly to prevent them from affecting your heating.
+Changing your home’s air filters regularly is an important part of upkeeping your HVAC system, along with maintaining the crucial components such as the condenser, coils, and compressor.
+If filters get too dirty, they can block airflow, affecting the function of the heat exchanger and overall performance of your system.
+So change your air filters regularly to prevent them from affecting your heating.
 If you have pets or lots of dust and pollen inside your home, you may need to do this more regularly.

 Malfunctioning Blower Motor

-Your furnace’s blower motor moves warm air throughout your home.
-But it is especially vulnerable to blockages or wear and tear.
-If your furnace turns on but doesn’t move air, there may be a problem with the blower motor.
-Most furnaces will have a small light that indicates the motor is operating normally.
-If the light is out, a professional will have to come in and replace the motor.
+If your furnace, powered by natural gas or other fuels, turns on but doesn’t move air, there may be a problem with the blower motor fan.
+Most furnaces will have a small light, powered by batteries, that indicates the motor is operating normally.
+If the light is out, indicating a lack of power or a capacitor issue, homeowners may need assistance from a professional to replace the motor or its parts, address any damage, or, in some cases, simply switch out the batteries.

 Too Much Condensation

+The HVAC system is not just a heating system; it also keeps the home ventilated and cooled, acting as an auto-regulator for the air within the rooms of the house.
 Your furnace will collect condensation from the air circulating throughout your house, and if this builds up, it can cause your furnace to stop working.
-Check the air conditioner condensing unit and make sure the condensate pan is draining properly.
+Ensure that the air filter is clean to prevent any blockages and help maintain the effectiveness of your heating system.
+Ensure the air conditioner condensing unit and heat pumps are in good position and the condensate pan is draining properly.
 If it is not that, then you may have a blockage in a drain.
 Or if your furnace has a pump, check if it is intact.
 The drain clog will have to be removed, or the furnace’s pump will have to be replaced before it can start working again.

 Pilot Light or Igniter Isn’t Working

-If you have an oil or gas furnace, it may not be working because it is having trouble igniting its fuel.
+If you have an oil or gas furnace, it may not be working because it is having trouble igniting its fuel due to an issue with the flame sensor.
 Check to make sure that your furnace has an adequate supply of fuel and that a draft isn’t preventing it from burning its fuel.
 Try to turn off your furnace for several minutes, then turn it back on to see if the light re-ignites.
-If this does not work, it could mean that your furnace’s igniter is faulty.
-And something like this needs a professional to replace it.
+If this does not work, it could mean that your furnace’s igniter is faulty, and you’ll need a professional’s help to replace it.

 Signs That Point To Your Heater Not Working